Constrained Zero-Sum Stochastic Linear-Quadratic Differential Game for Jump-Diffusion Systems with Random Coefficients: Introduction

+The main contributions of this paper are as follows.
+First, under a uniform convexity-concavity condition (UCC), we establish unique open-loop solvability and characterize the saddle point by a FBSDEJ together with cone-type variational inequalities.
+Second, assuming that the associated indefinite extended stochastic Riccati equations with jumps admit positive bounded solutions, we construct predictable minimax selectors, prove well-posedness and admissibility of the resulting closed-loop state-control pair, and verify that the feedback-form candidate coincides with the unique open-loop saddle point.
+The value is then expressed in terms of the initial Riccati variables.
+Third, under additional structural conditions, we prove the existence of positive bounded solutions to the coupled Riccati system.
+The proof combines a double truncation, a BSDEJ comparison theorem, uniform pathwise and post-jump barriers, and an exponential stability argument for the two successive monotone limits.

-The rest of this paper is organized as follows.
-In Section \ref{sec1}, we introduce some spaces and assumptions that will be used in what follows.
-The open-loop solvability of Problem (C-ZLQJ) under the UCC condition is investigated in Section \ref{sec2}.
-Section \ref{sec3} is devoted to the closed-loop representation for open-loop saddle points.
-Section \ref{sec4} further explores the solvability of the I-ESREJs.
+The remainder of the paper is organized as follows.
+Section 2 introduces the notation and standing assumptions.
+Section 3 establishes open-loop solvability and the FBSDEJ characterization.
+Section 4 derives and verifies the feedback representation.
+Section 5 proves the solvability of the associated indefinite extended stochastic Riccati equations with jumps.